Information on Hosting a Show

 It is also fabulous for those interested in how our individual lives are part of the bigger story of the earth

 The concert can be adjusted for educational purposes and the special interests of a particular audience.

-But mostly, it is about having fun, the enjoyment of fantastic, entertaining and original live music!
+Of course, it is also about having fun, and the enjoyment of fantastic, entertaining and original live music!

 What type of venues?

 Music Festivals: this show is really a themed concert/gig, so it is excellent for music festivals.